Pål Mathiesen

-Pål Mathiesen (born on 14 August 1977), also known as "Athera" and "Shady Blue", is a Norwegian singer, best known as the former lead vocalist of the black/thrash metal band Susperia.
+Pål Mathiesen (born on 14 August 1977), also known under the stage names Athera and Shady Blue, is a Norwegian singer, best known as the former lead vocalist of the black/thrash metal band Susperia.
 He is also the former lead vocalist of Chrome Division and a session live vocalist in Borknagar.

 In 2009, Athera suffered a heart attack which resulted in major open-heart surgery.